vpulim/node-soap/Readme.md

 - overridePromiseSuffix: if your wsdl operations contains names with Async suffix, you will need to override the default promise suffix to a custom one, default: `Async`.
 - normalizeNames: if your wsdl operations contains names with non identifier characters (`[^a-z$_0-9]`), replace them with `_`.
 Note: if using this option, clients using wsdls with two operations like `soap:method` and `soap-method` will be overwritten.
 Then, use bracket notation instead (`client['soap:method']()`).
 - namespaceArrayElements: provides support for nonstandard array semantics.
 If true, JSON arrays of the form `{list: [{elem: 1}, {elem: 2}]}` are marshalled into xml as `<list><elem>1</elem></list> <list><elem>2</elem></list>`.
 If false, marshalls into `<list> <elem>1</elem> <elem>2</elem> </list>`.
 Default: `true`.
+- stream: allows using a stream to parse the XML SOAP response.
+Default: `false`
+- returnSaxStream: enables the library to return the sax stream, transferring to the end user the responsibility of parsing the XML.
+It can be used only in combination with *stream* argument set to `true`.
+Default: `false`

 Note: for versions of node >0.10.X, you may need to specify `{connection: 'keep-alive'}` in SOAP headers to avoid truncation of longer chunked responses.